holly204/UDP-01/README.md

 StudentID:W1641460

-The program contains two C files and one compile file:
+The program contains four files a header file : packet.h the server: UDPserver01.c the client : UDPclient01.c a compile file: Makefile three screenshots PNG files of the error handling
-UDPserver01.c for the server UDPclient01.c for the client.

 Compile:
 There is a compile file Makefile